Bang Tao vs Kamala: Which Phuket Area is Better for

 Bang Tao yields 7-9% with high liquidity; Kamala offers 8-10% with boutique appeal.
 Full investor comparison of prices, occupancy, and buyer profiles.

 Bang Tao and Kamala sit less than 10 minutes apart on Phuket’s west coast, yet they serve very different investors.
-Bang Tao is the island’s most developed resort corridor — a branded, high-demand, high-volume zone.
-Kamala is smaller, quieter, and increasingly attracting buyers who want premium boutique returns without Laguna-level price tags.
+Bang Tao is the island’s most developed resort corridor, branded, high-demand, high-volume.
+Kamala is smaller, quieter, and increasingly attracts buyers who want premium boutique returns without Laguna-level price tags.
+For branded-vs-independent nuance inside Bang Tao, see Laguna vs Cherng Talay.
+Anchor yield math with the Phuket rental yield guide.

 Bang Tao stretches along a 7-kilometre beach backed by the Laguna Phuket resort complex.
-The corridor from Boat Avenue to the beachfront is fully developed — restaurants, malls, fitness clubs, international schools, and a constant flow of visitors year-round.
+The corridor from Boat Avenue to the beachfront is fully developed, restaurants, malls, fitness clubs, international schools, and year-round visitors.
 It appeals to families, wellness travellers, and long-stay digital nomads.

 Price Comparison 2026